The Victor-Victrola PageHow can I tell if my Victor or Victrola is a fake? How can I tell if it is original or has been

 See the GETTING STARTED section for more information

 Has it been it restored?
 Victrola Far-Left: The uner-lid area is deep red and glossy, but the exterior of the cabinet is faded and dull, and shows some minor damage.
 This is an original machine, but is not in 'excellent' condition.
 The outside of the cabinet has faded due to heat and/or humidty over the years.
 This Victrola originally had a deep glossy appearance everywhere when new.
 Victrola Left-Center: The under-lid area is dark brown and very glossy, and while the exterior cabinet is also brown, it has a different shading and is not nearly as glossy.
 Given the fact that the external cabinet finish is glass-smooth and shows absolutely no wear, this machine certainly was an amateur restoration.
 Many restorers have trouble matching wood colors to the original, and most want to leave the under-lid area in original condition to preserve the decal.
 Professional restorers would match the colors correctly.
 Victrola Right-Center: The under-lid area is glossy and dark.
 Cabinet is not at all glossy and shows a far different coloring, but does not appear to be age-faded.
 Also, the trim pieces on the side are darker than the doors.
-A bad restoration attempt.
-Had the cabinet been faded from sunlight, the trim pieces would have faded as well.
+Had the cabinet been faded from sunlight, the surrounding trim pieces would have faded as well.
 This example has been poorly restored, and the machine has been ruined from a collector's standpoint.
 Victrola Far-Right: This machine is an excellent original.
 The under-lid and exterior matches perfectly in color and gloss.
 A professional restoration would also have this type of appearance.
 This machine would be classified in the "Top 5%" of surviving Victrolas.

 PLEASE CLOSE THIS PAGE TO RETURN TO FAQ's or RETURN TO HOME PAGE VIA BUTTON ON TOP LEFT